 Sri Lanka: Schools and universities are currently closed as Sri Lanka experiences a third wave of infections and lockdown restrictions are in place.
 A level exams have been postponed from August to October.
 University admissions processes are likely to be delayed and many universities have postponed degree conferral ceremonies until further notice.

-All schools reopened again at the start of February 2021, with staggered start dates depending on the region.
 The Ministry of Education allowed all students to progress without taking exams.
 The O-NET, GAT and PAT exams for Maw 6 students were held in March.

 Uzbekistan: Most schools have now reopened, with decisions made at a local level.

-European Baccalaureate: Exams will go ahead in 2021.
+European Baccalaureate: Exams went ahead in 2021.

 Lithuania: Schools reopened in March, initially for primary school students and final year students preparing for graduation exams.